Embedded Payments for CCaaS: The Platform Operator's Guide

 The right architecture separates your platform from PCI scope entirely.
 Here's how it works in practice.

-During a call — whether handled by a human agent or an AI voice agent — when a payment moment is reached, your platform triggers a handoff to the payment layer.
-The payment layer takes over the PCI-sensitive portion of the interaction: it captures card details via DTMF keypress (with recording paused and isolated), processes the transaction through the customer's existing PSP, and returns a payment confirmation to your platform.
-The call continues.
+During a call, whether handled by a human agent or an AI voice agent, when a payment moment is reached, your platform triggers the secure capture.
+At the point of payment, the payment layer takes over the PCI-sensitive portion: the customer enters their card on the keypad inside the payment layer's certified environment, the transaction is processed through the customer's existing PSP, and a confirmation returns to your platform.
+The card digits never reach your platform or your recordings.

-One integration.
-All channels.
-No PCI scope on your platform.
+One integration, multiple channels, no PCI scope on your platform.

 The architecture also supports white-labelling — the payment experience is branded as your platform, not as a third-party vendor.
 Your enterprise customers see your brand throughout.
 Their customers see their brand.
 Nobody's wondering who "Shuttle" is in the middle of a call.